Casyfill/HSU_Metropolitan_Data/spontaneous_data.md

 “Spontaneous data” is the term that refers to the special kind of big data: the verbose data created by users of numerous social networks and services.
 Among other specific properties of spontaneous data are near-real time feed, textual representation, incompleteness, lack of structure or defined topic.
 Despite it’s various problems, spontaneous data has a large potential as a source of real-time analysis, event-detection and prediction, addressing social issues, health and crime topics.

-•	 Spontaneous data
+- Spontaneous data
-•	sources and apis
+- sources and API
-•	real-world examples
+- real-world examples
-•	flaws and limitations
+- flaws and limitations

 ## Educational Formats
-•	lectures
+- lectures
-•	seminar
+- seminar

 ## Practical Assignment
 Students will be required to:

-•	perform exploratory analysis over the dataset
+- perform exploratory analysis over the dataset
-•	create a blog post on the topic, describing the particular case of Spontaneous data implementation
+- create a blog post on the topic, describing the particular case of Spontaneous data implementation

 ## Bibliography